ivlab/Spatialize/README.md

-# Spacialize
+# Spatialize

-Spacialize is an open source software packages for loading and manipulating 3D models in various Virtual Reality environments.
+Spatialize is an open source software packages for loading and manipulating 3D models in various Virtual Reality environments.

 ### Build and Install